octopusden/octopus-oc-srv-jobs-ldap-user-locker/Readme.md

 If _type_ is **regexp** then _Python_ regular expressions are required in _values_ section.
 Non-string attributes comparison is not supported.
 All comparisons are case-insensitive.

+### E-mail subject
+    - from notification configuration
+    - from global **SMTP** section if missing in template settings
+    - "Account lock warning" by default if both above missing

 ## Mail template substitutes supported